sveawebpay/php-integration/README.md

 This information may be used when displaying i.e. payment options to the customer by checkout, or to display the lowest amount due per month to display on a product level.

+The returned instance of PaymentPlanPricePerMonth contains an array "values", where each element in turn contains an array of campaign code, description and price per month:

+$paymentPlanParamsResonseObject->values[0..n] (for n campaignCodes), where values['campaignCode' => campaignCode, 'pricePerMonth' => pricePerMonth, 'description' => description]

 **$paramsResonseObject** is response object from getPaymentPlanParams();
 ```php
     /**